cubee-cb/linux-vr-compat/README.md

 ## Development/hardware
 - Envision WMR Setup with the HP VR1000 HMD
+    - Using Envision AppImage.
-    - Asks to install `boost boost boost boost boost` (yes, five times in a row), but what it actually needs is `boost-devel`.
+    - Building the WMR profile asks to install `boost boost boost boost boost` (yes, five times in a row), but what it actually needs is `boost-devel`.
-    - Needs `xr-hardware` package installed for udev rules.
-Build from [xr-hardware](https://salsa.debian.org/rpavlik/xr-hardware) and check `/etc/udev/rules.d`.
+    - `xr-hardware` must be installed for the HMD devices' udev rules.
+Build from [xr-hardware](https://salsa.debian.org/rpavlik/xr-hardware) and check `/etc/udev/rules.d`, the Fedora `dnf` package did not install the rules for me.
+        - You could probably just put the `70-xrhardware.rules` file from that repo in `rules.d` manually.
     - Controllers supposedly failed to pair via bluetooth menu and turned their lights off, but were still 'on'.
-Turning them off and on again allowed them to connect although the bluetooth menu says they are not paired.
+Turning them off and on again allows them to connect although the bluetooth menu says they are not paired.
         - idk how to enable the controller tracking branch though, so we only have hand tracking at the moment.
-    - Envision will fail to start Monado if `/run/user/1000/monado_ipc_comp` or `~/.config/openxr/1/active_runtime.json` already exist, so it will conflict with my WiVRn install.
+    - Envision will fail to start Monado if `/run/user/1000/monado_ipc_comp` or `~/.config/openxr/1/active_runtime.json` already exist.
+        - I presume it lacks permissions to edit the `active_runtime.json`, so it can't temporarily replace it.
+        - For likely a similar reason, it will not remove `monado_ipc_comp` when the server closes, causing itself to fail with `Connection refused!` each time it tries to connect to the socket.
+        - This means it also conflicts with my separate WiVRn install, as I have to move its `active_runtime.json` to get Envision running.
+    - On AMD GPUs, ensure the power profile is set to VR, otherwise the view will be jittery.
+Envision should display a warning if this is not set.
+    - Head tracking is slightly laggy, perhaps reprojection is not working right?

 ## Curiosities
 Stuff I don't expect to work but try anyway, because why not?
 Maybe something interesting will happen.